ayushsubedi/airlines_eda/README.md

  - What are the most prominent features for prediction models?
 - Supervised Learning (Regression and Classification)
 - Time series analysis
+- Can you detect cascading failures as delays in one airport create delays in others?
+Are there critical links in the system?

 ## an **interactive** user interface that interacts with the algorithm
 - Web based user interface